-• A longer interview after the end of the patient's pregnancy (approximately 60 minutes in duration).
-This will be an opportunity to ask you more in-depth questions about your experience.
+• A longer interview after the end of your pregnancy (approximately 60 minutes in duration): This will be an opportunity to ask you more in-depth questions about your experience.
 This can take place in person, online or via telephone depending on your preference and we can choose a time that is convenient to you.
+This could take place any time from 1 month after the end of your pregnancy.